 Does the diner experience hearing impairment, distractability, or confusion?

-For more suggestions about eating, swallowing and chewing, view/print this free publication “Mealtime and Swallowing” provided by the
+For more suggestions about eating, swallowing, and chewing, view/print this free publication, “Mealtime and Swallowing,” provided by the National Parkinson Foundation.

-Though the advice is particularly for the Parkinson patient, the information can be useful to many people.
+Though the advice is mainly for Parkinson’s patients, the information can be helpful to many people.

--Finally, learn the Heimlich Maneuver, the best first-aid emergency method for treating choking.
-You can find the steps online in videos and you can be trained by the American Heart Association online and in person.
+Finally, learn the Heimlich Maneuver, the best first-aid emergency method for treating choking.
+You can find the steps online in videos and be trained by the American Heart Association online and in person.